 There are more questions about solving common litter box problems than any other cat behavior complaint.
 Young kittens don’t automatically know where to “go,” and you’ll need to teach them potty etiquette.
 Adult cats may understand the basics, but certain habitat or health conditions could prompt them to avoid their usual facilities.

 Why Do Cats Have Litter Box Problems?

 Most of the time, your cat isn't using its litter box for a behavioral reason; either it's annoyed or stressed about something.
-There are also some medical reasons it may be unwilling or unable to use its litter box, however, so as soon as you notice changes in litter box behavior, take your cat to the vet for an exam.
+There are also medical reasons it may be unwilling or unable to use its litter box, however, so as soon as you notice changes in box behavior, take your cat to the vet for an exam.

-- Diabetes and kidney disease increase the amount of urine produced, and cats may not be able to get to the box in time.
+- Diabetes and kidney disease increase the amount of urine produced, and an affected cat may not be able to get to the box in time.

-- Arthritic cats could have difficulty with stairs or trouble climbing into high-sided boxes.
+- An arthritic cat could have difficulty with stairs or trouble climbing into a high-sided litter box.

 - Painful urination caused by lower urinary tract disorders may prevent a cat from successfully using the litter box.

-- Elimination-related ailments, such as constipation or diarrhea, that are unpleasant for the cat might make it avoid the box.
+- Elimination-related ailments, such as constipation or diarrhea, that are unpleasant for the cat might make it avoid its box.

 - Painful paws that make it uncomfortable to walk on litter can be an issue.

 - Dementia in older cats may make them forget where the litter box is or even how to use it properly if they find it.
 Very old cats sometimes forget their training if they develop cognitive dysfunction which is like a form of kitty Alzheimer's.

-Once your vet has ruled out any medical reason for your cat or kitten's problem, your next move is to address any behavioral reasons why your cat isn't using its litter box properly.
+Once your vet has ruled out medical reasons for your cat's problem, your next move is to address any other reasons why your cat isn't using its litter box properly.
+For example:

-Cats suffering from separation anxiety may stop using the box.
-It can take cats up to two weeks to adjust to a new routine, and if you're gone for an extended period, you smell different to your cat when you return.
+- A cat suffering from separation anxiety may stop using its box, and it can take a cat up to two weeks or longer to adjust to a new routine.